 This is one of around 26 falls in South Carolina’s Oconee County.

-18. Taste Fresh Oconee Apples from one of the U-Pick ’em Farms.
+18. Taste Fresh Oconee Apples from a U-Pick ’em Farm

 Oconee County, South Carolina, is an awesome place to enjoy the freshest of fruits that you actually pick yourself.
 Any one of these u-pick ’em farms will add a bounty to your table and make for great family fun while collecting them.